shaharyar063/TheButton/DEPLOY_NOW.md

-# 🚀 Ready to Deploy to Vercel
+# 🚀 Ready to Deploy to Ver

 ## ✅ What's Fixed